Atophite/DangerZonesPZ/README.md

 # DangerZonesPZ

 # TODO LIST

-- [ ] Distribute Iodine, Hazmat and Geigerteller
+- [ ] Distribute Iodine, Hazmat, and Geigerteller
-- [ ] Make a feature to fix holes in hazmat suit.
-Maybe with new item rubber
+- [ ] Add a feature to fix holes in the hazmat suit (consider using a new item called rubber)
-- [ ] Radiate all different area's of the map
+- [ ] Radiate different areas of the map
-- [x] Save data persistent with ModData
+- [x] Save data persistently with ModData
-- [ ] Giegerteller need batteries
+- [ ] Ensure Geigerteller has batteries
-- [ ] Support for multiplayer
+- [ ] Implement support for multiplayer
-- [ ] Cure radiation.
-Everyday there is a chance to cure radiation or player will die from radiation.
+- [ ] Create a cure for radiation: introduce a chance for daily radiation cure or else player will die from radiation
-- [ ] Iodine will help with curing
+- [ ] Utilize iodine for aiding in the curing process
-- [ ] Get burn damage when medium radiated
+- [ ] Implement burn damage when medium radiated

 When player gets radiated the player will get sick.
 The more radiated the player is the more player get sick.
 There are three stages of radiated: